Xython/wisepy2/README.rst

 Usage
 =========================

-Wisepy2 converts a function into a command line, where following components of python functions could correspond to command line components.
+Wisepy2 converts a function into a command, where following components of python functions correspond to the command components.
 Here're the mapping rules:

 - ``variadic args``: a positional argument that accepts variable number of arguments, like ``nargs="*"`` in ``argparse``.